Appdynamics/mongo-monitoring-extension/README.md

 * Cluster related stats (status, health and uptime)

 ##Installation
-1. Run `mvn clean install` from the mongo-monitoring-extension directory
+1. To build from source, clone this repository and run 'mvn clean install'.
+This will produce a MongoMonitor-VERSION.zip in the target directory.
+Alternatively, download the latest release archive from [Github](https://github.com/Appdynamics/mongo-monitoring-extension/releases).
-2. Download and unzip the file MongoMonitor-[version].zip found in the 'target' directory into `<MACHINE_AGENT_HOME>/monitors/`.
+2. Unzip the file MongoMonitor-[version].zip into `<MACHINE_AGENT_HOME>/monitors/`.
 3. In the newly created directory "MongoMonitor", edit the config.yml configuring the parameters specified in the below section.
 4. Restart the machineagent
 5. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Custom Metrics | Mongo Server.